OneSignal/cli/DEVELOPING.md

 The primary tests are located in `spec/osproject_spec.rb`, which contains the autoloading platform test.
 Additional SDK sample tests are defined in this file.

-Using RSpec, you can run test cases using `RSpec spec/osproject_spec.rb`.
-Note that the require paths are resolved according to the dir you're in when you're executing the code so running `RSpec spec/osproject_spec.rb` from inside the spec folder will not work.
+Using RSpec, you can run test cases using `bin/rspec spec/osproject_spec.rb`.
+Note that the require paths are resolved according to the dir you're in when you're executing the code so running `bin/rspec spec/osproject_spec.rb` from inside the spec folder will not work.

 ## CLI
 CLI Behavior and business logic tests are located in `spec/oscli.rb`.